tigerwill90/fox/README.md

 **Rich middleware ecosystem:** Fox offers a robust ecosystem of prebuilt, high-quality middlewares, ready to integrate into your application.

-Of course, you can also register custom `NotFound` and `MethodNotAllowed` handlers.

 ---
 * [Getting started](#getting-started)
   * [Install](#install)